zmalone/chef-web-docs/source/learn-the-basics/ubuntu/configure-a-package-and-service/summary/index.md

 It's important to always think about how you order things.
 For example, the recipe wouldn't work if we tried to configure the Apache service before the package is even installed.

 A recipe stops if any step fails (don't worry &ndash; Chef provides info about the error).
 That's why we ordered the service actions the way we did.
-If the service can't start then we don't want to enable it.
+If the service can't be enabled on boot then we don't want to start it.